Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-\item{ By using nondeterminism, $M^O_0$ simulates $D^O_j$, using tape $1$, its input tape, to determine the moves of $D^O_j$ and using tape $2$ to simulate the tape of $D^O_j$, further using tape $4$ to simulate the oracle tape of $D^O_j$.
+0.15 cm {\em Proof of Theorem \ref{theorem2}.} We show Theorem \ref{theorem2} by contradiction.
+Suppose to the contrary that the set $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$ is enumerable, or in other words, the cardinality of $P^O$ is less than or equal to that of $\mathbb{N}_1$.
+Then we have an enumeration

+Next, we construct a five-tape universal nondeterministic oracle Turing machine $M_0^O$ that operates as follows on an input string $x$ of length $n$: \begin{enumerate} \item{ $M^O_0$ decodes the tuple encoded by $x$.
+If $x$ is not the encoding of some polynomial-time deterministic oracle Turing machine $D^O_j$ for some $j$, then GOTO $6$; else determine $t$, the number of tape symbols used by $D^O_j$; $s$, its number of states; and $k$, its order.\footnote{ We suppose that the order of $D^O$, i.e., the minimal degree of some polynomial of $D^O$, is also encoded into $D^O$, similarly to the way presented in Section \ref{sec:enumeration}.} The third tape of $D^O_0$ can be used as ``scratch" memory to calculate $t$.} \item{ Then $D^O_0$ lays off on its second tape $n$ blocks of cells each, the blocks being separated by a single cell holding a marker $\#$, i.e., there are cells in all.
+Each tape symbol occurring in a cell of $D^O_j$'s tape will be encoded as a binary number in the corresponding block of the second tape of $M^O_0$.
+Initially, $M^O_0$ places $D^O_j$'s input, in binary coded form, in the blocks of tape $2$, filling the unused blocks with the code for the blank.} \item{ On tape $3$, $M^O_0$ sets up a block of cells, initialized to all $0$'s.
+Tape $3$ is used as a counter to count up to } \item{ On tape $4$, $M^O_0$ reads and writes the contents of the oracle tape of $D^O_j$.
+That is, tape $4$ is the oracle tape of $M^O_0$, which is used to simulate the oracle tape of $D^O_j$.} \item{ By using nondeterminism, $M^O_0$ simulates $D^O_j$, using tape $1$, its input tape, to determine the moves of $D^O_j$ and using tape $2$ to simulate the tape of $D^O_j$, further using tape $4$ to simulate the oracle tape of $D^O_j$.
 The moves of $D^O_j$ are counted in binary in the block of tape $3$, and tape $5$ is used to hold the state of $D^O_j$.
-If $D^O_j$ accepts, then $M^O_0$ halts without accepting. $M^O_0$ accepts if $D^O_j$ halts without accepting, or if the counter on tape $3$ overflows, $M^O_0$ halts without accepting.} \item{ Since $x$ is not encoding of some single-tape DTM with oracle $O$.
-Then $M^O_0$ sets up a block of $\lceil 2\times\log n\rceil$ cells on tape $3$, initialized to all $0$'s.
-Tape $3$ is used as a counter to count up to $n^2$.
-By using its nondeterministic choices, $M^O_0$ moves as per the path given by $x$.
+If $D^O_j$ accepts, then $M^O_0$ halts without accepting. $M^O_0$ accepts if $D^O_j$ halts without accepting, or if the counter on tape $3$ overflows, $M^O_0$ halts without accepting.} \item{ Since $x$ is not an encoding of some polynomial-time deterministic oracle Turing machine with oracle $O$.
+Then $M^O_0$ sets up a block of cells on tape $3$, initialized to all $0$'s.
+Tape $3$ is used as a counter to count up to By using its nondeterministic choices, $M^O_0$ moves as per the path given by $x$.
 The moves of $M^O_0$ are counted in binary in the block of tape $3$.
-If the counter on tape $3$ overflows, then $M^O_0$ halts. $M^O_0$ accepts $x$ if and only if there is a computation path from the start state of $M^O_0$ leading to the accept state and the total number of moves can not exceed $n^2$, so is within $O(n)$.
-Note that the number of $2$ in $\lceil 2\times\log n\rceil$ is fixed, i.e., it is default.} \end{enumerate}
+If the counter on tape $3$ overflows, then $M^O_0$ halts. $M^O_0$ accepts $x$ if and only if there is a computation path from the start state of $M^O_0$ leading to the accept state and the total number of moves can not exceed steps, so it is within steps.
+Note that the number of $2$ in is fixed, i.e., it is a default setting.} \end{enumerate}